solbiax/kkt-and-duality-presentation/README.md

 While running the notebook in vscode when you are prompted to select a python kernel choose `venv`.

 If you are using jupyter notebook or windows that's technically known as a "skill issue", so you're on your own.

+This work was originally part of an improvized seminar given at the University of Padua.